Bosnians: Medieval Bosnians

-The name Bosnia as a polity was first recorded in the middle of the 10th century, in the Greek form Βόσονα, designating the region.
+The earliest known record of the name Bosnia as a polity dates from the middle of the 10th century CE, in the Greek form Βόσονα, designating the region.
 By that time, the Migration Period of the Early Middle Ages was already over.
-During that turbulent period, from the beginning of the 6th, up to middle of the 7th century, the Early Slavs have invaded the Byzantine Empire and settled throughout the Southeastern Europe.
+During that turbulent period, from the beginning of the 6th and up to middle of the 7th century, Early Slavs invaded the Byzantine Empire and settled throughout Southeastern Europe.
 In many regions, they encountered various groups of the previously romanized population of the former Roman provinces of Dalmatia, Praevalitana, Pannonia Secunda, Pannonia Savia and others.
-The remaining romanized population retreated mainly to mountainous regions, while South Slavic tribes settled in plains and valleys, gradually coalescing into early principalities.
+The remaining romanized population retreated -mainly to mountainous regions - while South Slavic tribes settled in plains and valleys, gradually coalescing into early principalities.
 As these expanded, they came to include other surrounding territories, and later evolved into more centralized states.

+In the Early Middle Ages, Fine Jr. and Malcolm believe that westernmost parts of modern-day Bosnia and Herzegovina were part of Duchy of Croatia, while the easternmost parts were part of Principality of Serbia, although, the harsh and usually inaccessible elevated terrains of the country most likely never came under direct control of either of the two neighboring Slavic states, and instead always had its own distinct political governance.

-During the twelfth century, the Banate of Bosnia was created, centered in the valley of the river Bosna.
-There are several theories among linguists and other scholars regarding the origins of both terms, for the region and the river, and also regarding the relation between those two terms.
-It is speculated that the name Bosnia could be drawn from an older regional term, itself originally derived from the name of the Bosna river, which flows through the heart of the land.
-From that root, local demonym was derived in endonym form of Bošnjani, designating the inhabitants of Bosnia.
+During the twelfth century, local rulers developed the Banate of Bosnia, centered in the valley of the river Bosna.
+There are several theories among linguists and other scholars regarding the origins of the names "Bosnia" and "Bosna" (for the region and the river respectively), and also regarding the relation between those two terms.
+It is speculated that the name "Bosnia" could come from an older regional term, itself originally derived from the name of the Bosna river, which flows through the heart of the land.
+From that root, the local demonym derived in the endonym form of Bošnjani, designating the inhabitants of Bosnia.

 During the 13th and 14th century, the Banate of Bosnia gradually expanded, incorporating regions of Soli, Usora, Donji Kraji and Zahumlje.
 Inhabitants of all those regions also kept their regional individuality.
-By 1377, the Kingdom of Bosnia was created under the Kotromanić dynasty.
-It also included several territories of medieval Serbia and Croatia.
+By 1377, the Kingdom of Bosnia had formed under the Kotromanić dynasty.
+It included several territories of medieval Serbia and Croatia.
 As a consequence, many Eastern Orthodox Christians and Roman Catholics became subjects of Bosnian rulers, along with adherents of a native Bosnian Church whose origins and nature are a subject of continued debate among scholars.
-Bošnjani are called that from time of Stephen II i.e. as political subjects of Bosnian rulers.
-Those belonging to this sect simply called themselves Krstjani ("Christians").
-Many scholars have argued that these Bosnian Krstjani were Manichaean dualists related to the Bogomils of Bulgaria, while others question this theory, citing lack of historical evidence.
-Both Catholic and Orthodox Church authorities considered the Bosnian Church heretical, and launched vigorous proselytizing campaigns to stem its influence.
-As a result of these divisions, no coherent religious identity developed in medieval Bosnia, as it had in Croatia and Serbia.
+Bošnjani became so-called - as political subjects of Bosnian rulers- from the time of Stephen II (r.
+1322-1353–).
+Those belonging to the so-called Bosnian Church simply called themselves Krstjani ("Christians").
+Many scholars classify these Bosnian Krstjani as Manichaean dualists related to the Bogomils of Bulgaria, while others question this theory, citing lack of historical evidence.
+Both Catholic and Orthodox church authorities considered the Bosnian Church heretical and launched vigorous proselytizing campaigns to stem its influence.
+As a result of these divisions, no coherent religious identity developed in medieval Bosnia, in contrast to the situations in Croatia and Serbia.